Atmoboran/Historic-Weather-Visualizer/README.md

 ## Examples

-You can find examples of animations that were created with the scripts in [Examples](examples).
+You can find examples of animations that were created with the scripts in [Examples](example_plots).

 ## Support

 This project is supported by the UPAS Student Idea Pot 2024.
+Find out more about UPAS: https://www.meteo-upas.de/

 ## Contribute